 Mistake 2: Acting too slowly on hot signals

-Intent data loses value quickly.
-A prospect in active evaluation mode is simultaneously comparing 3 to 5 solutions.
-The first vendor to make contact with a relevant pitch gains a massive psychological advantage — they become the reference point against which others are judged.
+Intent data loses value fast.
+A prospect in active evaluation mode is simultaneously comparing three to five solutions.
+The first vendor to make contact with a relevant pitch gains a real psychological advantage; they become the reference point against which others are judged.

 According to a Harvard Business Review study, companies that contact a lead within one hour of expressed interest are 7 times more likely to qualify it than those waiting 24 hours.
-For very high priority signals (demo request, repeated pricing visits), aim for sub-2-hour response time.
+For high-priority signals (demo request, repeated pricing visits), aim for sub-2-hour response time.

 Mistake 3: Spamming after the first weak signal

-A prospect visits your site once and immediately receives 3 follow-up emails, a call, and a LinkedIn message.
-Result: negative brand perception, blocks, total counter-productivity.
+A prospect visits your site once and immediately receives three follow-up emails, a call, and a LinkedIn message.
+The result: negative brand perception, blocks, total counter-productivity.

 The progressive permission principle: a weak signal (site visit, LinkedIn like) deserves soft retargeting ads and email nurturing, not direct sales outreach.
-Let the prospect demonstrate more interest before engaging humanly.
-Minimum 3 signals over 14 days before direct contact, except for explicit signals.
+Let the prospect show more interest before engaging directly.
+Minimum three signals over 14 days before direct contact, except for explicit signals.

 Mistake 4: Over-investing in technology without process

-Buying the best intent data tools on the market is pointless if your sales team doesn’t use them or checks them once a month.
-A mediocre tool well-integrated into processes beats a premium tool that’s under-utilized.
+Buying the best intent data tools on the market is pointless if your sales team checks them once a month.
+A well-integrated mediocre tool beats a premium tool that nobody uses.

 Before any tool purchase, define operational workflows: who reviews the data?
 When?
-How is it turned into actions?
+How does it become action?
 What training do teams need?

 Mistake 5: Misalignment between Sales and Marketing

-The biggest waste in intent data exploitation comes from misalignment between marketing and sales.
-Marketing passes MQLs that salespeople deem “not ready.”
-Sales complains about quality while marketing thinks they’re sending gold.
+The biggest waste in intent data comes from Sales and Marketing operating on different definitions.
+Marketing passes MQLs that salespeople consider “not ready.”
+Sales complains about quality while marketing thinks they’re delivering good leads.

 - What is an MQL? (precise score threshold)